 If Linux PAM is compiled with audit support the module will report when it denies access based on origin (host, tty, etc.).

 /etc/security/access.conf file specifies

 combinations for which a login will be either accepted or refused.

 scanned for the first entry that matches the

 combination, or, in case of non-networked logins, the first entry

 that matches the

 combination.
-The permissions field of that table entry determines
+The permissions field of that table entry

 whether the login will be accepted or refused.

 Each line of the login access control table has three fields separated by a ":" character (colon):